1LaoWangYinCang/JiSuTiYuGuan/README.md

-# YueLeJieTiao
+# YiKuaiJieTiao

-YueLeJieTiao is an APP that records IOU ious, summarizes account transactions and reasonably plans accounts.
-It is a very convenient account record management tool, which can record every payment anytime and anywhere to avoid forgetting over time.
-Record at any time between friends to return accounts, replace the traditional paper iOU IOU, more convenient and safe.
+YiKuaiJieTiao is an APP that records the debit and return accounts between friends, signs up for iou related lectures, and shares iOU related information.
+It is a very convenient record management tool.
+Our APP can quickly add iOU and IOU records, easily register and reserve lectures, and check hot information at any time.

-The main functions of the homepage are to summarize account transactions, add iOU ious, calculate interest on arrears, and consult questions, which greatly facilitate people's life.
+- Our APP can record every payment anytime and anywhere to avoid forgetting it over time.
+It can also mark important accounts to remind ourselves at any time.

-Mark important accounts to remind yourself of them and to avoid forgetting them.
+- Our APP also has interest calculation function, which can accurately calculate the amount of interest, which is professional, reliable and convenient for life.

-Plan Your life by putting your money in order and keeping a record of your plans.
+- Our APP can also make an appointment to register iOU related lectures, so that you can have a deeper understanding of IOU and avoid accounting disputes.

-[My] main functions are to clear the cache, contact customer service, feedback, password modification and other functions, comprehensive functions, at a glance.
+- our APP can also check the information about account borrowing and returning at any time, share thumb up news and information you like, and express your own opinions and opinions.

-Record and return accounts for daily life
+Quick record of accounts, easy access to information, efficient booking lectures!

-If you have any questions, please contact us as follows :bnd31m@126.com
+If you have any questions, please contact us as follows :vz6hqn@126.com